openservicemesh/osm/DESIGN.md

   // which is a cert issued to an Envoy for XDS communication (not Envoy-to-Envoy).
 	GetServicesForProxy(*envoy.Proxy) ([]service.MeshService, error)

-	// RegisterProxy registers a newly connected proxy with the service mesh catalog.
-	RegisterProxy(*envoy.Proxy)

-	// UnregisterProxy unregisters an existing proxy from the service mesh catalog UnregisterProxy(*envoy.Proxy)

 	// GetServicesForServiceIdentity returns a list of services corresponding to a service identity GetServicesForServiceIdentity(identity.ServiceIdentityt) ([]service.MeshService, error)